bml-research/data_analysis_bml/excel/excel_09_data_analysis_exercises.md

 ### Exercise 1

-Import the [Nutrition facts data](https://www.kaggle.com/datasets/mcdonalds/nutrition-facts) from a fastfood restaurant in Excel.
+Import the [Nutrition facts data](https://www.kaggle.com/datasets/mcdonalds/nutrition-facts) from a fast food restaurant in Excel.

 > Be very careful as some columns contain decimal characters!

 Rename this worksheet `data`.
 Create a new worksheet and name it `analysis`.
-Then perfom the following calculations on a new worksheet and display them as a table:
+Then perform the following calculations on a new worksheet and display them as a table:

 - Calculate the minimum, maximum, average, median from the columns `Calories` and `Calories from fat`.
 Display the answers in a table.